This post may contain affiliate links. Please read our disclosure policy.

 How To Make Zucchini Lasagna

-These step-by-step photos and instructions help you visualize how to make a small zucchini lasagna.
+These photos and instructions help you visualize how to make a small zucchini lasagna.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Preheat the Oven: Set your oven to 350°F (177°C) to ensure it’s hot and ready for baking.
+1. Preheat the Oven: Set the oven to 350°F (177°C).

-Assembling the Lasagna:
+4. Assemble the Lasagna:

 three slices of zucchini laying on the bottom of a small red baking dish next to an unbaked zucchini lasagna topped with cheese.